Multi-interactive Dual-decoder for RGB-thermal Salient Object Detection: Experiment

-We further achieve a single decoder based version of our network shown in $(b)$ of Figure~\ref{7}.
+We further achieve a single decoder based version of our network shown in $(b)$ of Fig.~\ref{7}.
 This framework maintains the global context interaction and then directly concatenate the hierarchical encoded features of two modalities to interact in a single decoder stream.
-From the comparisons on different metrics, we can find the performance of this method is obviously inferior to our baseline, which verifies the effectiveness of our Siamese decoder network.
+From the comparisons on different metrics, we can find the performance of this method is obviously inferior to our baseline, which verifies the effectiveness of our dual-decoder network.

+Furthermore, we make an ablation study on the parameters of Dual-decoder as shown in Tab.~\ref{tab5}.
+Compared with the shared dual-decoder, the setup of independent parameters has gained the maximum $2.0\%,0.4\%,1.5\%,10.0\%$ and $2.0\%$ respectively in the used four evaluation metrics.
+Using independent parameters achieves better performance since the dual-decoder is designed to focus on specific saliency of two modalities.
+With independent parameters, our dual-decoder has the ability to learn to capture the saliency of each modality.
+And then two streams of decoder gradually interact with each other to obtain common saliency.